awsdocs/aws-doc-sdk-examples/.kotlin_alpha/usecases/serverless_rds/Readme.md

                         index++
                     }

-                    // Push the object to the List. records.add(workItem)
+                    // Push the object to the list. records.add(workItem)
                 }
             }